Sao Tome and Principe 0 Nigeria 10: Osimhen hits four in Falcons and True Parrots Team demolition | Goal.com

 - How Barcelona could have signed Liverpool-bound Nunez for £15m

-However, it was the Super Eagles who reigned supreme after putting up a commendable attacking masterpiece against the Falcons and True Patriots team.
+However, it was the Super Eagles who reigned supreme after putting up a commendable attacking showing against the Falcons and True Patriots team.

-The West Africans began the eight-goal thriller on a bright note by dominating ball possession, however, they were unable to get their rhythm in attack.
+The West Africans began the match on a bright note by dominating ball possession, however, they were unable to get their rhythm in attack at first.

-Nonetheless, they got their acts right when Napoli star opened the scoring after heading Simon’s cross past goalkeeper Anastacio Braganca.
+Nonetheless, they got their act straight when the Napoli star opened the scoring after heading Simon’s cross past goalkeeper Anastacio Braganca nine minutes in.

-Osimhen thought he had doubled the Super Eagles’ lead in the 21st minute, albeit, referee Osiase Koto ruled that for an offside.
+Osimhen thought he had doubled the Super Eagles’ lead in the 21st minute, but referee Osiase Koto ruled that effort out for an offside.

 Seven minutes later, Jose Peseiro’s side got their second goal after man-of-the-match Osimhen had set up Nantes man Moses from close range.

-After he was set up by Osimehen – who sprinted through Sao Tome’s goal area – the France-based striker cut Ivonaldo before firing past a stranded Braganca.
+After he was set up by Osimhen – who sprinted through Sao Tome’s goal area – the France-based striker cut past Ivonaldo before firing past a stranded Braganca.

-Despite their commanding lead, Super Eagles continued their push for more goals and that paid off in the 48th minute with Lookman supplying the last pass.
+Despite their commanding lead, the Super Eagles continued their push for more goals and that paid off in the 48th minute with Lookman supplying the last pass for Osimhen's second.

-The harvest of goals continued five minutes before the hour mark after England-based Etebo curled home a beautiful free-kick that was unstoppable by the goalie.
+The harvest of goals continued five minutes before the hour mark after England-based Etebo curled home a beautiful free-kick that was unstoppable for the goalie.

 Moffi completed his brace five minutes later by poking home a cross from Zaidu Sanusi.

-Former England youth international Lookman opened his Nigeria account after capitalising on a poor goalkeeper by Sao Tome and Principe goalkeeper before Osimhen wrapped up the game with his third and fourth goal while Musa netted from the penalty mark in the highly-entertaining fixture.
+Former England youth international Lookman opened his Nigeria account after capitalising on a mistake by the Sao Tome and Principe goalkeeper before Osimhen wrapped up the game with his third and fourth goals while Dennis netted from the penalty mark to put the cherry on the cake.

-Nigeria now lead Group A with six points from two matches, while the Central Africans remain at the base of the log with no point.
+Nigeria now lead Group A with six points from two matches, while the Central Africans remain at the base of the log with no points.

 The Super Eagles continue their campaign against Guinea-Bissau in September.